jeffseif/MocDown/doc/index.rst

 - Add a switch to perform transport even when it is not needed
 - Implement modified Euler predictor/corrector method of `Kotlyar, p.
 9 <http://virtual.vtt.fi/virtual/montecarlo/mtg/2012_Madrid/Dan_Kotlyar.pdf>`_
+- Use __getstate__ and __setstate__ methods in creating pickles

 Acknowledgements
 ================

-MocDown was developed using funding received from the U.S. Department of Energy Office of Nuclear Energy's Nuclear Energy Univeersity Programs, U.S. Department of Energy National Nuclear Security Administration under Award Number DE-NA0000979, at the University of California, Berkeley.
+MocDown was developed using funding received from the U.S. Department of Energy Office of Nuclear Energy's Nuclear Energy Univeersity Programs and U.S. Department of Energy National Nuclear Security Administration under Award Number DE-NA0000979 at the `University of California, Berkeley Department of Nuclear Engineering`_.

 .. image:: ../img/neupLogo.jpg
    :height: 60px